 When rate parameters are unknown and have to be estimated from the data, one might wish to reduce the number of free parameters in the model.
 This is commonly achieved by introducing further constraints on the rate parameters.
-Assuming that transversions take place at equal rates, the equations define the Tamura-Nei two-parameter model (TN) [55].
-The additional requirement of equal transition rates gets one the popular model of Hasegawa, Kishino and Yano (HKY) [20] with only one free rate parameter.
-Equal transition rates alone define the "transversion model" TVM [42] with four free parameters:
+Assuming that transversions take place at equal rates, the equations gets one the popular model of Hasegawa, Kishino and Yano (HKY) [21] with only one free rate parameter.
+Equal transition rates alone define the "transversion model" TVM [44] with four free parameters: